 Total upstream expenditure peaked in 2014 at £31.8 billion in 2020 prices and fell to £11.6 billion in 2020.
 The impact of lower oil and gas prices put industry under immense pressure to reduce expenditure, both through readjusting budgets and rationalising expenditure.

 Figure 10.
 UK upstream oil and gas expenditure

-Source: UK Continental Shelf income and expenditure (OGA September 2021)
+Source: UK Continental Shelf income and expenditure (NSTA September 2021)

 The underlying data presented in Figure 10 above are available on request from the UK EITI Secretariat.

 In addition to taxation, the extractive sector in the UK pays relatively small amounts to government by way of licence fees and other levies.
 These payments are summarised later in this report.

 The level of government revenues from taxes on production of oil and gas is dependent on rates of taxation and adjusted profitability which is driven by a combination of production volumes, commodity prices and cost levels.
 Historical data by financial year since 1976/77 on upstream oil and gas taxes, including petroleum licence fees, are shown in constant price terms in Figure 12.

 Figure 11.
 Government Revenues from UK Oil and Gas Production